Agile Therapeutics Inc. (AGRX) Reveals an Earnings Mystery

-Agile Therapeutics Inc. (NASDAQ:AGRX) went down by -4.17% from its latest closing price compared to the recent 1-year high of $3.77.
-The company’s stock price has collected -9.14% of loss in the last five trading sessions.
-Press Release reported on 10/22/21 that Agile Therapeutics to Report Third Quarter 2021 Financial Results and Provide Business Update on Tuesday, November 2, 2021
+Agile Therapeutics Inc. (NASDAQ:AGRX) went up by 5.26% from its latest closing price compared to the recent 1-year high of $3.77.
+The company’s stock price has collected 5.41% of gains in the last five trading sessions.
+Press Release reported 7 hours ago that Agile Therapeutics Reports Third Quarter 2021 Financial Results

 Is It Worth Investing in Agile Therapeutics Inc. (NASDAQ :AGRX) Right Now?